 Types of urinary incontinence

-Each form of UI comes with distinct symptoms.
-Here are the different kinds of UI and the symptoms they’re known for:
+There are four different types of urinary incontinence: stress incontinence, urge incontinence, mixed incontinence and overflow incontinence.
+Each form of UI comes with its own distinct symptoms.
+Let’s talk about the different kinds of UI and the symptoms they’re known for:

-- Urge incontinence – Happens when you feel a strong, persistent urge to urinate.
-This type of UI is caused by bladder contractions that expel urine, and is commonly referred to as having an overactive bladder.
-Urge incontinence tends to be more common in women’s later years although can also occur in younger women, too.
+Urge incontinence happens when you feel a strong, persistent urge to urinate.
+This type of UI is caused by bladder contractions that expel urine and is commonly referred to as having an overactive bladder.
+Urge incontinence tends to be more common in women’s later years although it can occur in younger women, too.